 Check out this cool video of the Underberg camping experience here:

 Would you sleep in a tepee?
 What is your most unique camping or glamping experience?
 Let us know if your stories and thoughts in the comment below.

-If you enjoyed this post “Glamping in a tepee at Nguni Moon” you can subscribe to our blog here or why not save on Pinterest for later?
+If you enjoyed this post about Nguni moon and this unique self-catering Underberg accommodation then you can subscribe to our blog here or why not save it on Pinterest for later?